MFlisar/Lumberjack/documentation/docs/modules/composeviewer.md

+---
+icon: material/puzzle
+---

 ## ComposeViewer Extension

+!!! info

     If you use compose in your app you should use this viewer - it allows you to show log files directly inside your app.

 ```kotlin
 val showLogViewer = rememberSaveable {